ATTENTION: If you belong to the LaaS Cert program, the training does not include an exam.

 - Continuous Model.

-- Staged model.
+- Stage model.

 - The relationship between Supplier and Customer.